uts-isf/CEREI/README.md

 - Download the source code from the repository, which can be found in the [src](https://github.com/uts-isf/CEREI/tree/main/src/main/java) folder.
 - Compile the code.
 - Create a .jar file.
 - Optional - Create a java run-time environment that contains the java base and desktop modules as a minimum.
-The repository has a functional jre in the sub-directory \texttt{smalljre}.
+The repository has a functional jre in the sub-directory `smalljre`.
 - Optional - Use Launch4j (or similar) to create a Windows executable that references the small jre.
-The repository has a launch4j configuration file (at dist/energyCalculator3.xml) that can be edited and used with launch4j.
+The repository has a launch4j configuration file (at [tools](https://github.com/uts-isf/CEREI/tree/main/tools)/`CEREI.xml`) that can be edited and used with launch4j.
 -  Optional - Create a .zip archive that contains the Windows executable and two sub-directories:
     - **smalljre** (or as configured in the launch4j configuration file) - that contains the java run-time environment.
     - **help** - that contains html help instructions.
-This directory must contain \texttt{EnergyCalculator.htm} as the initial entry point into the help instructions.
+This directory must contain `CEREI.htm` as the initial entry point into the help instructions.

 ## Tool Installation